A Remarkable New Identity Satisfied by the Dirac Matrices of a Bilocal Field Theory: Dirac Matrices on

-Using Lord's procedure we construct the representation of $\overline{S0(4,4; \mathbb{R})}$ by first defining the real $8 \times 8$ matrix reduced Brauer-Weyl generators $ \tau^A, \overline{\tau}^A $, A,B, ... = 1,...,8 , of the pseudo-Clifford algebra $C_{4,4}$ that anticommute and have square $\pm 1$.
+The basic spinor representation of the pseudo-orthogonal group $SO(4,4; \mathbb{R})$ may be constructed from the irreducible generators $t^A$, A = 1, ... , 8 , of the pseudo-Clifford algebra $C_{4,4}$ $\,\,$ \cite{BOERNER}$\,,\,$\cite{BRAUER}$\,,\,$ \cite{Lord68}.
+Following Brauer and Weyl we call such irreducible $C_{2n-2}$ generators ``reduced Brauer-Weyl generators" $\;$ \cite{BRAUER}.
+We begin the construction of a representation of $\overline{S0(4,4; \mathbb{R})}$ by defining eight real $8 \times 8$ matrix reduced Brauer-Weyl generators $ \tau^A, \overline{\tau}^A $, A,B, ... = 1,...,8 , of the pseudo-Clifford algebra $C_{4,4}$ that anticommute and have square $\pm 1$.
+(The $\overline{\tau}^A $ matrices play the role of the Dirac Matrices on $\mathbb{E}_{4,4}$.)
 We realize this by requiring that the tau matrices satisfy (the tilde denotes transpose)

 and